mrxkon/wp-live-debug/README.md

 ### Description

-Enables debugging and adds a screen into the WordPress Admin to view the debug.log.
+Enables debugging and adds various installation information.
 Simply enable the plugin and go to the WP Live Debug tab to see your debug.log.
-The view is refreshed every 3 seconds.

 ### Installation